katya-stanzy/LoanDataShowcase/README.md

 The following can be done to resolve the issue:

+(a) although data normalisation is not required for a Logistic Regression, a Robust standartization of numerical variables may improve the outcome.

-(a) adjust model parameters to account for unequal number of positive and negative cases;
+(b) adjust model parameters to account for unequal number of positive and negative cases;

-(b) split datasest into 'High Income' and 'Average Income' parts.
+(c) split datasest into 'High Income' and 'Average Income' parts.

-(c) although data normalisation is not required for a Logistic Regression, a Robust standartization of numerical variables may improve the outcome.
 #### 3. Estimate input of numeric variables into the model with the help of the Average Marginal Effects in SHAP package.
 Annual Income, Current Loan Amount, Monthly Debt, Maximum Open Credit -- are the most important vairables.
 The rest could be removed
 #### 4. Create dummy variables from categorical features.
 Done

 #### 5. Create and Test (2.) a new Logistic Regression model using dummy variables as well as the most important numerical variables.
+2 (a) is implemented.
+The model still favors 'Fully Paid' cases with a slightly improved rate of the correct classification for 'Charged Off'.